-5. Original and authenticated Payment Instructions (form Pens.E/2) from each survivor claiming a benefit; and survivor claiming a benefit and bearing their signature (such as passport, driver's license, national identity card);
+5. Original and authenticated Payment Instructions (form

+Pens.E/2) from each survivor claiming a benefit; and 6.
+Copy of an official identification document from each survivor claiming a benefit and bearing their signature (such as passport, driver's license, national identity card); 7.
+A copy of a recent bank statement matching the survivor's name and the account details provided in the payment instructions form.